 Types of fees charged

-While there are fees on the lender’s home equity loan, the exact amount is not disclosed.
-Check with a loan specialist to get an idea of how much your home equity loan might cost.
+While there are fees on the lender’s home equity loan, the exact amount isn’t disclosed.
+Check with a loan officer to get an idea of how much your home equity loan might cost.

-With the HELOC, you can borrow between $25,000 and $750,000 for first liens and between $25,000 and $300,000 for second liens.
-Remember, though, that your loan or HELOC amount also depends on how much equity you have in your home, as there’s a CLTV limit of 80 percent.
+With the HELOC from CUTX, you can borrow between $20,000 and $750,000 for first liens and between $20,000 and $300,000 for second liens.
+Remember, though, that your HELOC amount also depends on how much equity you have in your home, as there’s a CLTV ratio limit of 80 percent.
 During the draw period, the minimum draw amount is $4,000 each time you take a withdrawal.

-Credit Union of Texas also offers a “Fast Track Loan,” which is essentially a fixed-rate HELOC designed as a way to refinance a home loan.
-This product has a 10-year draw period, and you may be able to close in as few as 15 days.
+Credit Union of Texas also offers a “Fast Track Loan,” which is essentially a fixed-rate HELOC designed to refinance a home loan.
+This product has a 10-year draw period, and you might be able to close in as few as 15 days.

-How to qualify for a home equity loan with Credit Union of Texas
+How to qualify for a HELOC with Credit Union of Texas

-Borrowers must be a member of CUTX to qualify for one of its home equity products.
-To be eligible for membership, you must meet one of the following criteria:
+- You must be a member of CUTX to qualify for one of its home equity products.
+The criteria for membership include:

-- You live, work or attend an institution of higher learning in Dallas, Denton, Collin or Rockwall county.
+- You live, work or attend an institution of higher learning in Dallas, Denton, Collin or Rockwall counties.